Poushali12/SystemLogger/README.md

 ## How to Use ##

 Dowload the source code.
 Run command prompt as Administartor.
 Go to 'v4.0.30319' folder.
-In most of the case the full path is C:\Windows\Microsoft.NET\Framework\v4.0.30319.
+In most of the case the full path is `C:\Windows\Microsoft.NET\Framework\v4.0.30319`.
 In command promt execute the following command:

 ### Install ###

-InstallUtil.exe "path to serivce.exe" + <<service name>> + ".exe"
+InstallUtil.exe "path to serivce.exe" + `service name` + ".exe"

 In my local system the path is